austiincottrell/terraform_modules/README.md

       ]
     }

-<h3>When you call a module check the var.tf inside the module for what variables need to be called inside the terrafrom module.<h3>
+When you call a module check the var.tf inside the module for what variables need to be called inside the terrafrom module.

-<h3>If sections of terraform is commented out please note that this was done for my implementation and to allow others to use it the way they want to implement the terraform.<h3>
+If sections of terraform is commented out please note that this was done for my implementation and to allow others to use it the way they want to implement the terraform.</p>